 As long as you have an operating car, are 18 years old, and can pass a background check, you can earn up to $25 per hour, inclusive of tips.

 Uber Eats is a suitable alternative that also allows you to drive people, when things return to normal.

 Shop for groceries: Similar to the on-demand delivery space, doing personal grocery shopping for people is a big business.
 In today’s climate, it’s booming.

 Instacart Shopper is the leader in the space.
-You can do the shopping, or deliver groceries to people’s homes.
+You can do the shopping and deliver groceries to people’s homes.

 With Instacart Shopper you can earn up to $20 per hour.

 You need to have a newer smartphone, and a car, to deliver groceries through Instacart Shopper.

 Teach English online: Do you want to make money from home and have a bachelor’s degree?

 If so, you can teach English online on the EF Education First platform and earn up to $20 per hour.